-He graduated from the University of Nottingham and completed his cardiothoracic training in Leicester, Southampton and London.
-He was awarded the McCormack medal from the Royal College of Surgeons of England for achieving the best postgraduate result.
+Mr Anthony de Souza is a graduate of Nottingham University Medical School and completed his cardiothoracic training in Leicester, Southampton and London.
+He was awarded the McCormack Medal from the Royal College of Surgeons of England for the best post-graduate result.

-His major interest lies in innovative techniques for minimally invasive coronary artery bypass grafting (CABG).
-In 2000, he successfully performed the UK's first robotic endoscopic CABG.
-He now has the UK's largest practice of EndoACAB (endoscopic atraumatic coronary artery bypass) and hybrid revascularisation with a mini-incision for CABG.
+Mr Anthony de Souza's major interest lies in innovative techniques for minimally invasive coronary artery bypass grafting (CABG) and successfully performed the first robotic endoscopic CABG in the Uk in 2000.
+He now has the largest practice of endoacab and hybrid revascularisation with a mini-incision for CABG.

-Mr Anthony De Souza lectures and mentors on an international scale, namely on techniques of minimally invasive and robotic surgery to treat coronary disease and atrial fibrillation.
+Mr Anthony de Souza lectures and mentors internationally on techniques of minimally invasive and robotic surgery for coronary disease and atrial fibrillation.